OccupyMars2025/Nand2Tetris/README.md

 - [x] (4/29 23:05 - 5/1 20:40) chapter 7: Virtual Machine I: Processing
 - [x] (5/1 20:40 - 5/2 19:49) project 7
 - [x] (5/2 19:49 - 5/4 11:14) chapter 8: Virtual Machine II: Control
+## Attention: Even if the emulator shows "Comparison ended successfully", it doesn't mean your code is correct.
+In my case, I have added an infinite loop to the end of the generated assembly code, but it doesn't work, the PC value becomes absurdly large where there is no assembly code.
+Refer to https://github.com/OccupyMars2025/Nand2Tetris/issues/4
 - [ ] (5/4 11:14 - ) project 8